gaultier/blog/a_million_ways_to_data_race_in_go.md

 }
 ```

-The issue does not immediately jump up to us.
+The issue might not be immediately visible.

 The problem is that the `err` outer variable is implicitly captured by the closures running each in a separate goroutine.
 They then mutate `err` concurrently.
 What they meant to do is instead use a variable local to the closure and return that instead.
 There is conceptually no need to share any data; this is purely accidental.